 Insulin pumps are small computerized devices that can be programmed to deliver both ‘basal’ and ‘bolus’ doses.
 It delivers small amounts of insulin throughout the day and a bolus dose during meal times.
 Some are programmed to check the blood sugar levels before each meal and adjust the bolus dose accordingly.
 It consists of a reservoir, a pump, and an infusion set.
 The reservoir holds the insulin cartridge and the pump is a device that is worn outside on the body.
 The infusion set contains a short thin tube (cannula) that delivers insulin and is placed under the skin.
 Although insulin pumps are convenient, they are expensive and take some time to get used to.

 Although the Basal-Bolus therapy is recommended in adults with Type I diabetes, it can also be used for diabetic management of patients with Type II diabetes.
 Type II diabetic patients usually produce adequate amounts of insulin, but it can be used in patients experiencing high blood sugar levels, especially after meals.
 It is also an effective way to control diabetes in patients who are hospitalized.

-The Basal-Bolus therapy is one of the most effective ways in managing diabetes especially in Type I adult diabetic patients, as it mimics natural body’s response to increased blood sugar levels and maintaining it at stable levels to ensure quality life.
+Basal-Bolus therapy is one of the most effective ways of managing diabetes, especially in Type I adult diabetic patients, as it mimics the natural body’s response to increased blood sugar levels and maintains it at stable levels to ensure quality of life.